sebbod/dotnet-combine/README.md

 # dotnet-combine

+# 1-forked from eduherminio/dotnet-combine
-# forked from eduherminio/dotnet-combine and downgrade .NET 6 to 5 SDK and one feature
+# 2-downgrade .NET 6 to 5 SDK
+# 3-Add one feature

 `dotnet-combine` is .NET global tool that allows you to: